 Shopping in Bali

 - Do haggle with the market owners, it is expected.
 Don’t be horrible though and rip someone off.
-If you can afford to go to Bali, then you are a lot better off many of the local Balinese people.
+If you can afford to go to Bali, then you are a lot better off than many of the local Balinese people.

 - Bali has the most unusual lot of t-shirts, some purely disgusting but others relatively funny.
 If you have to buy one, then don’t wear it, but if you do, expect to be recognised as a tourist and probably an Australian bogan one at that.